trygvea/jstest/README.md

 });
 ```

-### I don't wanna use qunit.
+### I don't wanna use qunit
-You need to make your test framework throw a exception in javascript when a test fails.
-This was easy to do in QUnit, so we chose it.
+That's fine, but you need to make your test framework throw an exception in javascript when you intend a test to fail.

 Have a loook at qunit-boilerplate if you wanna see why qunit works.
+QUnit allows us to attach callbacks when tests have run, you need simular stuff in your framework.

 ### Other
 Check out the jstest-sampleapp for some example tests.
+ This was easy to do in QUnit, so we chose it.

 The plugin uses the rhino javascript engine.